NumEconCopenhagen/projects-2023-jakki/modelproject/README.md

 Classes and functions in this project are presented in [modelproject.py](modelproject.py).

-A standard Anaconda Python 3 installation is enough for this project.
+A standard Anaconda Python 3 installation and the following packages are required to run this project: from types import SimpleNamespace from scipy import optimize pandas numpy